Texas Hourly Paycheck Tax Calculator: After-Tax Pay Estimates (2026)

 At $30/hour the difference grows to $112/week ($5,824/year).
 At $40/hour, $155/week ($8,060/year).
 The more you earn, the larger Texas' tax advantage becomes because California's top rates increase progressively.

-Texas is one of the most tax-friendly states for hourly workers because it does not impose a state income tax on wages.
+Texas is one of the best states for hourly workers because it has no state income tax.
+Compare results across common alternatives:

 Texas hourly paycheck calculator: FAQs